Torbuntu/Leikr16/README.md

 - Resolution 320x240
 - 256 8x8 Sprites
 - 640x120 Tiled Map (each tile is 8x8).
 (4 screens tall and 16 wide)

-INFO: if you do a gradle dist for the desktop jar the LeikrVirtualDrive will not be able to copy to the user directory so it will need to be extracted manually.

 # Current features